 There have been debates about whether or not COVID-19 can be spread through airstreams and poor ventilation.
 Linked below are two articles with a more detailed look at this subject.

 Whether or not COVID-19 is spread in this fashion, the fact remains that many types of pollutants and bacteria can be spread through air mixing and there are means to prevent these types of airborne contaminants.
-In fact, there are means to prevent this while also accomplishing more efficient operation.
+In fact, there are means to prevent this while also accomplishing more efficient operations.

 - Thermal Performance: The more effective your heat exchanger, the closer you can get the incoming air to the desired building temperature, which leads to reduced operating costs.